ducaale/vlc-controller/Readme.md

 ```

 ## Installing
-If you are a windows user, then you can download it from [releases page](https://github.com/ducaale/vlc-controller/releases),
+If you are a windows user, then you can download the binary from [releases page](https://github.com/ducaale/vlc-controller/releases),
 otherwise you need to build it from source.

 ## Building from source